Don't Blame the Stork

-Don't Blame the Stork is a 1954 British comedy film directed by Ákos Ráthonyi and starring Veronica Hurst, Ian Hunter, Reginald Beckwith, and Patricia Laffan.
-The movie was adapted from an earlier German comedy film.
+Don't Blame the Stork (also known as No Bed of Her Own) is a 1954 British second feature ('B') comedy film directed by Ákos Ráthonyi and starring Veronica Hurst, Ian Hunter, Reginald Beckwith, and Patricia Laffan.
+It was written by Victor Katona, Talbot Rothwell and Wolfgang Wilhelm based on a story by E. Silas.

+The film was adapted from an earlier German comedy film.
 It was shot at Walton Studios with sets designed by the art director Ivan King.

 Plot

 A famous actor publicly declares that he loves babies, and soon a baby is left on his doorstep.
 As he is forced to take care of it, Katie O’Connor, an unsuccessful but stage-struck actress, pretends to be the child’s mother in order to live in the actor's house and to prove that she is a competent performer.